Authentic Muhammara Recipe

 Pomegranate molasses: It gives a perfect balance of sweetness and tang and an authentic flavor to muhammara.

-Olive oil: For the best results, use high-quality extra-virgin olive oil, since it helps the ingredients to blend well together.
+Olive oil: For the best results, use high-quality extra virgin olive oil, since it helps the ingredients to blend well together.

 Spices: Add ground cumin, ground cinnamon, sugar, and salt.